jreyesr/n8n-nodes-snmp/README.md

 This node has been developed in N8N v1.111.
 It should work on somewhat older versions (released a few months ago before 2025-09).
 Please [open an issue](https://github.com/jreyesr/n8n-nodes-snmp/issues) if you encounter any problems.

-## Usage

-_This is an optional section.
-Use it to help users with any difficult or confusing aspects of the node._

-_By the time users are looking for community nodes, they probably already know n8n basics.
-But if you expect new users, you can link to the [Try it out](https://docs.n8n.io/try-it-out/) documentation to help them get started._

 ## Resources